comit-network/comit-rs/README.md

 The repository contains three main folders: `cnd`, `btsieve`, and`vendor`.

-`cnd` (the COMIT node daemon) and `btsieve` hold code for the primary binaries that make up the reference implementation.
+`cnd` (the COMIT Node Daemon) and `btsieve` hold code for the primary binaries that make up the reference implementation.
 Code in these can depend on libraries located in `vendor`.

 ### Vendor